Other Holidays and Festivals

 Simchat Torah celebrates the yearlong cycle of reading the Torah.
 On Simchat Torah, we read the very last chapter of Deuteronomy, then roll the Torah back to the beginning and read the very first chapter of Genesis.
 At Solel, we consecrate our new Religious School students, regardless of age, at our Simchat Torah services.
 These services are festive and geared toward young families, though all are welcome.

 Chanukah, also known as the Festival of Lights, is an eight-day holiday commemorating the rededication of the Holy Temple in Jerusalem at the time of the Maccabean Revolt in the second century.
 It celebrates the triumph of light over darkness.
-Chanukah begins every year on the 25th of the Hebrew month of "Kislev" (Tuesday, December 20 for 2011).
+Light the first Chanukah candle on Saturday evening, December 24.

 To download a six page guide to Chanukah, including how to prepare the menorah, the blessings, songs, and the rules for playing Dreidel, click here.